Kawangware (Nairobi, Kenya)

 Life in Kawangware

 Wedged between two affluent suburbs, Kawangware is one of Nairobi, Kenya’s informal settlements.
-With more than 130,000 people crammed into a space of just 3 km, the community is diverse and includes residents from more than 10 distinct tribes.
+With more than 130,000 people crammed into a space of just 3 km, the community is diverse and includes residents from more than 10 different tribes.
 Many of the homes are makeshift, created out of corrugated iron sheets and most lack indoor running water.
 Instead, residents buy bottled drinking water, use public toilets and showers, and draw water from community wells.
-Only 1/3 of the adult residents have full-time employment and the majority struggle to ear the equivalent of even a dollar a day.
+Only 1/3 of the adult residents have full-time employment and the majority struggle to earn the equivalent of even a dollar a day.